bangbay/wp-user-avatar/readme.txt

 Yes!

+= Will WP User Avatar work with BuddyPress? =

+No, BuddyPress has its own custom avatar functions and WP User Avatar will override only some of them.
+It's best to use BuddyPress without WP User Avatar.

 = Will WP User Avatar work with WordPress Multisite? =

 Yes, however, each site has its own avatar settings.
 If you set a WP User Avatar image on one site, you have to set it again for different sites in your network.